QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 <details class="details-e">
 <summary>Knapsack problem (<code>sac-à-dos</code>) of Merkle-Hellman</summary>

 You a got a "bag/Knapsack" of numbers (ex: 23, 5, 11, 2, 55).
 Your message is made of `0` and `1`, and using this method `1` means you picked something from the bag, `0` means you didn't.
 Then, make the sum of the numbers you picked in the bag to create the **cipher**.
-Note that you **will have to split the message in group** having the size of the knapsack.
+Note that you **will have to split the message into groups** having the size of the knapsack.

 * **Knapsack** (private key): $2, 5, 11, 23, 55$ (up to you, size=6)
 * **Message**: $1100111001 = 11001\ 10001$ (group of 6)